"Up to 80% of Americans are Not Getting Enough of this Essential Nutrient. Where Do You Stand?"*

 Why You Still May Not Be Getting Enough

-- Age – Simply growing older, your body naturally faces challenges that can lead to decreases in nutrient absorption including magnesium.
+- Time – Simply over time, your body inherently faces challenges that can lead to decreases in nutrient absorption including magnesium.

 - Types of food you eat – If you consume mostly non-organic foods, their magnesium levels may be depleted due to chemical fertilizers and pesticides.
 The levels of magnesium in food are dependent on the levels found in the soil.